lkonarek/lkonarek/_posts/2020-04-27-NBA-Capstone-Part-One.md

 </div>

 It is important to check for normality, as many clusters will be misleading if the data is non-normal (one reason for the log transform earlier was because of this).
-Ultimately I created QQ Plots aswell as a Mann-Whitney U Test, and found that the data was quite normal but that there were statistically significant differences found in the groups for all variables both in the Kmeans and Hclust section, so this puts some of the results into a bit of question, however is also expected given the very low adjusted rand score earlier.
+Ultimately I created QQ Plots as well as a Mann-Whitney U Test, and found that the data was quite normal but that there were statistically significant differences found in the groups for all variables both in the Kmeans and Hclust section.
+This puts some of the results into a bit of question, however it is also expected given the very low adjusted rand score earlier.

 ## Final Notes and Findings of Modelling:
 Supervised Modelling:
-- In this example, logistic regression made the most sense, given that it had the best (or close to the best) scores and has the extra intrepretability of being able to easily find the feature coefficients and intepret them.
-In addition, incorporating domain specific knowledge the results of the most important categories make the most sense with using a Logistic model.
+- In this example, logistic regression made the most sense, given that it had the best (or close to the best) scores and has the extra intrepretability of being able to easily find the feature coefficients and interpret them.
+In addition, after incorporating domain specific knowledge, the results of the most important categories make the most sense when using a Logistic model.
 - This classification problem in general seems relatively easy for a model to determine, which is an interesting finding.
 However despite the very strong accuracy figures, precision is extremely low, therefore the notion that there are many 'snubs' (players who deserve to be all-stars but don't make it) each year is supported by the models.
 - It is worth reiterating again all the logistic models had high recall, which means these models are casting too wide of a net, in other words the models classified the player as an all-star more then the true number of all-stars in the data set.
-- It is worth summarazing again the subjective assumptions/decisions made in the first part of this document including:
+- It is worth summarizing again the subjective assumptions/decisions made in the first part of this document including:
     - the threshold cutoffs (at least 20 games played and 8 minutes played),
     - the decision to drop the team column entirely after removing the individual team rows for players who were traded in the season.
     - the decision to classify all players as their primary or first-listed position only.
 - Due to most of the models above showing signs of overfitting, decisions were often made to be more conservative to mitigate the affect of this problem (ex: smaller C values for logistic regression, etc.).
 - Many of the stats found to be most impactful in the present era were also found to be the most impactful in previous eras as well.
 This is a surprising finding; although I understood that stats like WS/DWS were very important I was not expecting them to be #1/#2 respectively for each year.
-DWS makes some sense as a very impactful statistic given that very few bball stats account for defense (blocks and steals are two of the most quoted) and defense accounts for half of all basketball, however the consistency of it being in the top 2 for each era was a very interesting finding nontheless.
+DWS makes some sense as a very impactful statistic given that very few basketball stats account for defense (blocks and steals are two of the most quoted) and defense accounts for half of all basketball, however the consistency of it being in the top 2 for each era was a very interesting finding nonetheless.
 - Other more complicated models/ensemble methods were assessed as possible options, however did not perform better then a Logistic Model and involved a lot of time spent on hyperoptimizing parameters.
-Grid Searches as well could be used in order to get the exact best parameters, however given that the goal of this exercise was primarily to find the most important features and isolate them for the clustering portion, grid searches didn't really fit into that (given that it would be harder to interpet the feature weights/coefficients)
+Grid Searches as well could be used in order to get the exact best parameters, however given that the goal of this exercise was primarily to find the most important features and isolate them for the clustering portion, grid searches didn't really fit into that (given that it would be harder to interpret the feature weights/coefficients)

 Unsupervised Modelling:
 - The assumptions used (more then 20 games played and more then 19 minutes per game) are fairly high thresholds, which leaves ~300 rows.
 Clustering would be more accurate if more rows were included, however the risk of including players who don't play enough was seen as a higher risk for inaccuracy.